BegumDev/GetSetHoliday/README.md

         ![Image of the contact form](assets/images/contact-form.JPG)
 * ### Thank You Page
     1. Thank you message.
-        * In keeping with consistency, once a user submits the contact form, they will be met with an acknowledgement page thanking them for their submission.This page includes the main websites navbar and footer to encourage familiarity.
+        * In keeping with consistency, once a user submits the contact form, they will be met with an acknowledgement page thanking them for their submission.
+This page includes the main websites navigation menu and footer to encourage familiarity.
 It also includes a direct instruction link to head back to the site.
+At present it does not contain a database to receive the users details from the form but will be added once the developers knowledge base exapnds therefore a fictational receipt is placed in the forms 'action' instead.
         ![Image of the thank you page](assets/images/thank-you-page.JPG)
+* ### Future Features
+    - Whilst currently not in the developers expertise, as knowledge will expand, the following features are to be included for the website;
+        1. A carousel of holiday destinations in the hero image for sophistication.
+        2. An integration in the footer and contact page whereby if a user clicks on the email and phone icon - it will enable them to directly phone out from their phone or send an email from the email app on mobile devices.
+        3. A database to add to the current contact form action whereby it can store information using 'post' or 'get'  methods.

 ## Technologies Used
 ***
 ### Languages Used